youngqluol/young-cli/README.md

 # young-cli
-A cli tool to easily create vue project using webpack5 to build.
+A cli tool to quickly create vue project using webpack5 to build.

 ## 一、feature